 Remember to Take Your Belongings

 As you leave the beach each day, take everything with you!
 Don’t leave chairs, beach toys, towels, or tents behind.
-Every night, crews dispose of any remaining beach gear so that these items don’t get swept into the Gulf and protect the turtles as they navigate between land and water.
+Every morning at dawn, crews dispose of any remaining beach gear so that these items don’t get swept into the Gulf and protect the turtles as they navigate between land and water.